21 Reasons to Visit Chile

 Image: decoterra.cl

-Cerro Santa Lucía is one of the most accessible tourist attractions in Santiago as it is located in the heart of the Chilean capital.
-It is a small hill (69 mts.) that was remodeled in 1872 but today, it has become an important tourist center because of its fountains, gardens, terraces and balconies, it is also a historical place, on its hillsides the conquistador Pedro de Valdivia established his camp before founding Santiago in 1541.
+Cerro Santa Lucía is one of the most accessible tourist attractions in Santiago, located in the heart of the Chilean capital.
+This small hill, standing 69 meters tall, was remodeled in 1872.
+Today, it has become an important tourist center, known for its fountains, gardens, terraces, and balconies.
+It is also a historical site; on its slopes, the conquistador Pedro de Valdivia established his camp before founding Santiago in 1541.

 21.- Chilean Cuisine

-Until a few decades ago, gastronomy in Chile was rather modest in variety, especially in restaurants.
-Along with the country's economic growth, the number of good restaurants has grown significantly and the quality and variety of food has evolved to unexpected levels.
-The Barrio Bellavista (Bellavista Neighborhood), one of the bohemian centers of Santiago, also stands out for offering one of the best gastronomic options in the capital of Chile.
-In this neighborhood, as well as in Santiago in general, there is certainly a large number of restaurants that could be named, but The Telegraph makes special mention of "Peumayen Ancestral Food", specialized in a menu that combines original products and techniques from the main cultures of pre-Hispanic Chile.
+Until a few decades ago, Chile's gastronomy was rather modest in variety, especially in restaurants.
+However, with the country's economic growth, the number of high-quality restaurants has increased significantly, and the quality and variety of food have reached remarkable levels.
+The Barrio Bellavista, one of Santiago's bohemian centers, stands out for offering some of the best dining options in the Chilean capital.
+While there are certainly many notable restaurants in this neighborhood and in Santiago as a whole, The Telegraph highlights "Peumayen Ancestral Food" for its menu that features original products and techniques from the main cultures of pre-Hispanic Chile.

 Comments